pytorch-ignite/pytorch-ignite.ai/README.md

 {{% /details %}}
 ```

-It also accpet optional title.
-For eg,
+It also accept optional title.
+For example,

 For custom note title: